vamsi0206/divyanjan_app_project/README.md

 ```

 ## todos
-Execute and check functioning of http requests to perform functions in database
+- [x] Execute and check functioning of http requests to perform functions in database
-Redefine database schema and create table queries based on suggestions.
+- [x] Redefine database schema and create table queries based on suggestions.
-Add code to execute create database and create table operations
+- [x] Add code to execute create database and create table operations
+- [ ] Implement redirects
 Maintain user sessions in database and using cookies

+## List of redirects

 ## description of some libraries used